grantMU3000/WebPortfolio/README.md

 <br>

 3. Enjoy the website! <b> Reminder: To go to the home screen from any other page, click on Grant Robinson in the top left corner of the screen. </b>

+## Issues

+<b> 1.
+Dimensions/proportions: </b> On a webpage, the buttons and text may overlap with each other as well as the images based on the height/width of the webpage at the time of use.
+Zooming in and out of the page, and adjusting the height and width of the window can cause this issue.
+For the best viewing experience, my recommendation is to use the default view when loading up this website.